German occupation of Latvia during World War II: Latvians in the Soviet army

 130th Latvian Rifle Corps of the Order of Suvorov.
-This Red Army national formation was formed, for the third time, on June 5, 1944, shortly before the Red Army attacked Latvia.
+This Red Army national formation was formed, for the third time, on 5 June 1944, shortly before the Red Army attacked Latvia.
 Their strength was about 15,000 men, which consisted three divisions – 43rd Guards, 308th Latvian Rifle Division and a Soviet division.
 The Corps units fought against the Latvian Legion's 19th Division units.
 The unit contained few Latvian soldiers, but was important for propaganda purposes.

 Latvians in the German army

-Nazi Germany, on arrival in Latvia looked to recruit Latvian units to act in accordance with the Nazi Generalplan Ost which required the population of Latvia to be cut by 50%, they quickly located Viktors Arājs who was leading a unit that became known as the Arajs Kommando.
-It became infamous for its actions against the Jewish population, such as the burning of the Riga synagogues with people still inside and being active in the Rumbula massacre the 500 men executing an estimated 26,000 Jews, Gypsies and others deemed undesirable.
+Nazi Germany on arrival in Latvia looked to recruit Latvian units in accordance with the Generalplan Ost, which required the population of Latvia to be cut by 50%, they quickly located Viktors Arājs who was leading a unit that became known as the Arajs Kommando.
+It became infamous for its actions against the Jewish population, such as burning the Riga synagogues with people inside and the Rumbula massacre.
+The 500 men executed an estimated 26,000 Jews, Gypsies and others deemed undesirable.

-Latvian Auxiliary Police battalions were raised from volunteers, the first sent to the front was involved in heavy fighting in June 1942 and acquitted itself well.
-Latvians however wanted to raise a Latvian Legion, under the command of Latvian officers, offering to raise an army of 100,000.
-In January 1943, becoming short of troops, Hitler agreed.
+Latvian Auxiliary Police battalions were raised from volunteer.
+The first unit sent to the front was involved in heavy fighting in June 1942 and acquitted itself well.
+Latvians however wanted to raise a Latvian Legion, under the command of Latvian officers, and offered to raise an army of 100,000.
+In January 1943, short of troops, Hitler agreed.
 This took away the need to conscript Latvian men, which would have been an illegal act.
 So was born the 15th Waffen Grenadier Division of the SS (1st Latvian).

 Two police battalions fighting near Leningrad with Dutch and Flemish soldiers were pulled back in May 1943 and with reinforcements from Latvia and a change of uniform, transformed into the 2nd Latvian SS Volunteer Brigade and made part of 2nd SS Infantry Brigade.
-The senior Latvian commander Lt Col Voldemārs Veiss being awarded the Knight's Cross of the Iron Cross in January 1944.
+The senior Latvian commander, Lt Col Voldemārs Veiss, was awarded the Knight's Cross of the Iron Cross in January 1944.
 The brigade was expanded into the 19th Waffen Grenadier Division of the SS (2nd Latvian) in January 1944.